 How do I decide what therapist to see?

 The match between a client and his or her therapist is one of the most important predictors of whether or not therapy will be beneficial.
 Because of this, we are committed to helping you find a therapist with whom you feel there is a good match, whether that is one of us or helping find a referral to one of our many respected colleagues in the greater Portland area.
-After reading a little about each of the therapists at the Depression Treatment Program, if you find one that seems like a potential good fit, you can call 503-281-4852 to schedule an intake session.
+After reading a little about each of the therapists in the program, if you find one that seems like a potential good fit, you can call 503-281-4852 to schedule an intake session.
 Of there is no one here who seems like they might be a match for what you are looking for, feel free to call us and we will try to find an appropriate referral for you with another provider in the area.

 What about medication?

 Portland Psychotherapy specializes in using therapy to treat psychological difficulties.
-We try to keep a prescriber on staff to help with concurrent medication management as needed and also work with several psychiatrists in the area when medication might be an appropriate component to the treatment.
+However, we usually have a prescriber on staff to help with concurrent medication management as needed and also work with several psychiatrists in the area when medication might be an appropriate component to the treatment.

 How frequent are sessions and how long will therapy last?

 The answer to those questions depends on many factors.
 Most commonly, people come to therapy once a week for one 45-60 minute session, although again, that can vary.
 Some people also participate in our groups and classes.
 And therapy lasts for however long is it useful, which can be anywhere from a few sessions to working with a therapist in longer-term therapy.
 We work collaboratively with our clients and you can discuss these treatment planning questions together with your therapist.